newjersey/navigator.business.nj.gov/content/src/fundings/edison-innovation-angel.md

 Edison Innovation Angel Growth Fund provides funding to early-stage, emerging technology businesses matched with an outside equity investor within the last 90 days.

 ---

 ### Eligibility

-* Technology companies must be supported by an Angel investment with a minimum trailing 12-month commercial revenues of $250,000
+- Technology companies must be supported by an Angel investment with a minimum trailing 12-month commercial revenues of $250,000
-* The company must employ 75% of its W-2 employees in NJ or commit to growing 10 high-paying jobs over two years
+- The company must employ 75% of its W-2 employees in NJ or commit to growing 10 high-paying jobs over two years

->**Benefits**
+> **Benefits**
+>
->* Up to $250,000 in growth capital matched with outside investors on a 1 to 2 basis
+> - Up to $250,000 in growth capital matched with outside investors on a 1 to 2 basis